Muhammad famously denied that Jesus Christ ever died, instead saying that "it was only made to appear so", and "Allah raised Him up to himself":

 9 And Moses made a serpent of brass, and put it upon a pole, and it came to pass, that if a serpent had bitten any man, when he beheld the serpent of brass, he lived.

-Above, we see that after the people are judged, they entreat Moses, and he intercedes to God, who tells him to make a very unusual idol - a brass serpent on a pole.
+Above, notice after the people are judged, they entreat Moses, and he intercedes to God, who tells him to make a very unusual idol - a brass serpent on a pole.

-The serpent is the best animal to represent sin, being the form that Satan took in the Garden of Eden (Genesis 3:1), and such is the form by which he's referenced, even 4,000 years later (Revelation 12:9, 20:2).
-It's for this reason that Jesus likened himself to the serpent on the pole when He was crucified:
+The serpent is the best animal to represent sin, being the form that Satan took in the Garden of Eden (Genesis 3:1), and such is the form by which he is referenced, even 4,000 years later (Revelation 12:9, 20:2).
+It is for this reason that Jesus likened Himself to the serpent on the pole when He was crucified:

 John 3:14-15